tenox7/ttyplot/README.md

 ttyplot
 =======
-a simple general purpose plotting utility for tty with data input from stdin
+a realtime plotting utility for terminal with data input from stdin

 takes data from stdin, most commonly unix pipeline and plots in text mode on a terminal or console, supports rate calculation for counters and up to two plos on a single display using reverse video for second line